CortexIntelligentAutomation/docs/content/en/docs/2023.11/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/prerequisites.md

 1. Request a licence and feature identifier by raising a case in the [{{% ctx %}} Service Portal][CORTEX Service Portal], including the contents of the text file containing all of the fingerprint and machine information in the body of the case.
 1. When the licence and feature identifier have arrived, copy the file `Cortex.lic` to `%ProgramData%\Cortex\Licences` on the Web Application Server, creating the `Cortex` and `Licences` folders if they don't exist.
 Save the feature identifier for use when [Upgrading Gateway][].

-## Encryption Key Requirements

-A valid {{% ctx %}} encryption key must be procured from {{% ctx %}}.
-The encryption key is a 32 byte hash which will be added to each Application Server and the Web Application Server.
-This will be used by the Cortex Encryptor to encrypt values to [CORTEX Encrypted][].

-Choose either one of the Application Server or the Web Application Server, and copy the `Cortex Innovation {{< version >}} - Generate Encryption Key.zip` artefacts to a folder on it.

-To generate and set an encryption key take the following steps:

-1. Extract the `Cortex Innovation {{< version >}} - Generate Encryption Key.zip` file to a folder with the same name.
-1. Open a Windows PowerShell (x64) window as administrator.
-The administrator must be a domain user that is a member of the local Administrators group on the Application Server and Web Application Server.
-1. Navigate PowerShell to inside the `Cortex Innovation {{< version >}} - Generate Encryption Key` folder using the following command, modifying the path as necessary:

-    ```powershell
-    cd "C:\Install\Cortex Innovation {{< version >}} - Generate Encryption Key"
-    ```

-1. Run the `Cortex.Encryption.KeyGeneration.exe` script using the following command, modifying the argument value to contain the NETBIOS names or fully qualified domain names of the Application Servers and Web Application Server:

-    ```powershell
-    .\Cortex.Encryption.KeyGeneration.exe "app-server1, app-server2, app-server3, webapp-server"
-    ```

-1. A message will indicate that the script has completed successfully.
-{{< alert type="note" title="Note" >}}For security reasons the outputted `Encryption Key` should be backed up.
-If any keys are overwritten then they must be backed up too.{{< /alert >}}

 ## Web Browser Requirements

 Gateway supports the latest versions of the following browsers: